common law marriage states common law marriage states

 Understanding Common Law Marriage

-Common law marriage is distinct from traditional ceremonial marriage but carries legal legitimacy in some states.
+Common law marriage is distinct from traditional ceremonial marriage but carries legal legitimacy in some states, according to the online notary.
 Couples may find themselves recognized as legally married without formal documentation, depending on jurisdictional criteria.

 Definition and History